Moving to Morocco

 When we asked expats and global nomads about the quality of medical care in Morocco, they replied:

 "Healthcare services in Morocco are provided by both public and private institutions.
 The public healthcare system is funded by the government and is available to all citizens and foreign residents.
 The quality of public healthcare varies depending on the region, but generally it is considered to be of a good standard.
 Foreign residents have access to the public healthcare system, although they may need to pay a fee for certain services.
 Expats in Morocco can use the public healthcare system, but they may need to pay a fee for certain services.
-In addition, many expats opt to purchase private health insurance to cover any additional costs," wrote one expat living in Morocco.
+In addition, many expats opt to purchase private health insurance to cover any additional costs," remarked one expat in Morocco.

 What are medical services in Morocco like?